Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Analytical simple-wave solution

-In this section, the lock-exchange problem will be solved analytically using the simple-wave method \citep{Whitham1974} in combination with the Riemann invariants (\ref{eq:Rpm}) and characteristic velocities (\ref{eq:Cpm}).
-The solution is facilitated by the following substitutions: $\eta=\sin\theta$ and $\vartheta=\sin\phi,$ where $\theta$ and $\phi$ the angular variables.
-In the new variables, the Riemann invariants and the associated characteristic read as
+In this section, the lock-exchange problem will be solved analytically using the simple-wave method \citep{Whitham1974} along with the analytic expressions for the Riemann invariants (\ref{eq:Rpm}) and the associated characteristic velocities (\ref{eq:Cpm}).
+To facilitate the solution it is useful to introduce the following substitutions:

+where $\theta$ and $\phi$ are the associated angular variables.
+In these variables, the Riemann invariants and the characteristic velocities can be written more concisely as follows

-The simple-wave method is applicable to disturbances which propagate into an initially homogeneous state.
-In this problem, there are two such states: one on the right from the lock $(x>0)$ with the interface located at the bottom $(\eta=-1)$ and a second on the left $(x<0)$ with the interface located at $\eta=\eta_{0}.$ Subsequently, these states will be referred to as the downstream and upstream states which corresponds to the flow direction of the heavier fluid.
+The simple-wave method is applicable to the disturbances which propagate into an initially homogeneous state.
+In this problem, there are two such states: one on the right from the lock $(x>0)$ with the interface located at the bottom $(\eta=-1)$ and the second on the left $(x<0)$ with the interface located at $\eta=\eta_{0}.$ Subsequently, these regions will be referred to as the downstream and upstream states according to the direction in which the heavier fluid flows.